rubenbase/rufrontgen/README.md

 ## Quick start

+You will need to install Postgres.
+The db info is located in the ormconfig file.
+Also, you will need to install redis.

 1. Make sure that you have Node v8 or above installed.
 2. Clone this repo using `git clone --depth=1 https://github.com/rubenbase/rufrontgen.git`
 3. Move to the appropriate directory: `cd rufrontgen`.<br />